jasonmauss/jasonmaussblog/_posts/2023-11-11-algo-series-1-bubble-sort.md

 };
 ```

 Next, we need to create another for loop inside the first one, in which the comparison of values will happen.
 However, the loop condition for this inner loop will be different, since we only need to inspect values that we haven't already swapped, and since the current element plus the next element are always compared, that means we compare two elements at a time.
-So the last will be inspected when we reach the second to last element.
+So the last element will be inspected when we reach the second to last element.
 So we can subtract 1 from the inner loop condition also.
 Here's what the code looks like when adding the inner loop:

 ```javascript
 const bubbleSort = (inputArray) => {